Can a single-layer mattress offer both comfort and support? What if cleaning your bed could be as easy as pouring water over the surface?

 Having good edge support increases your sleeping surface area, utilizing the extent of your bed.
 This may not be something you initially think about when purchasing a mattress, but those who share a bed should take note of this product’s unique ability to support weight on its sides.

-- Warranty – This product comes with a limited 10-year warranty.
+- Warranty – This bed comes with a 10-year warranty.

 |Size||Dimensions (inches)||Price (w/o discount)|